supplycart/interview-case-study/README.md

 - Fork this repo to your github account
 - Complete the tasks given
 - Once completed, create a PR to this repository
+- Lastly, add some guidance or instruction on how to run your code

 ### Requirements